-22 17 CFR 240.19b-4(f)(6).
+19 17 CFR 240.19b-4(f)(6).

-SR-BX-2016-035 Page 17 of 35 significant burden on competition because counting all orders toward the number of orders, regardless of the options exchange to which the order was routed, will promote the consistent application of its rules by making clear that all order types shall be counted as well as all orders for the purpose of determining whether the definition of Professional has been met.
+for 30 days after the date of the filing, 20 or such shorter time as the Commission may designate if consistent with the protection of investors and the public interest.
+The Exchange believes that its proposal does not significantly affect the protection of investors or the public interest because the proposed amendment will provide more certainty to market participants in determining the computation of the number of orders in listed options per day on average during a calendar month for its own beneficial account(s) to determine the Professional Order designation.
+The Exchange does not believe that its proposal will impose any significant burden on competition because counting all orders toward the number of orders, regardless of the options exchange to which the order was routed, will promote the consistent application of its rules by making clear that all order types shall be counted as well as all orders for the purpose of determining whether the definition of Professional Order has been met.

 Furthermore, Rule 19b-4(f)(6)(iii) requires a self-regulatory organization to give the Commission written notice of its intent to file a proposed rule change under that subsection at least five business days prior to the date of filing, or such shorter time as designated by the Commission.
 The Exchange has provided such notice.

 At any time within 60 days of the filing of the proposed rule change, the Commission summarily may temporarily suspend such rule change if it appears to the Commission that such action is: (i) necessary or appropriate in the public interest; (ii) for the protection of investors; or (iii) otherwise in furtherance of the purposes of the Act.
 If the Commission takes such action, the Commission shall institute proceedings to determine whether the proposed rule should be approved or disapproved.

-A proposed rule change filed under Rule 19b-4(f)(6) normally does not become operative prior to 30 days after the date of filing.
-Rule 19b-4(f)(6)(iii), however, permits the Commission to designate a shorter time if such action is consistent with the protection of investors and the public interest.
-The Exchange requests that the Commission waive the 30-day operative delay contained in Rule 19b-4(f)(6)(iii) so that the Exchange may coordinate the manner in which it counts Professional orders with Phlx23 and other options markets.
-The Exchange believes that it is important to adopt similar rules, to the 23 See Phlx Rule 1000(b)(14).
+As mentioned above, the Exchange proposes to implement this rule on October 3, 2016.

+8. Proposed Rule Change Based on Rules of Another Self-Regulatory Organization or of the Commission

+The proposal is similar to counting methods the Exchange believes are currently being utilized by BX and NOM.21

-SR-BX-2016-035 Page 18 of 35 extent applicable, on each options market with respect to the treatment of the Professional order designation.
-The Exchange believes that adopting similar rules will coordinate the method in which members are regulated. - 8.
-Proposed Rule Change Based on Rules of Another Self-Regulatory Organization or of the Commission - This proposal is also similar to Phlx Rule 1000(b)(14). - Security-Based Swap Submissions Filed Pursuant to Section 3C of the Act Not applicable. - 10.
-Advance Notices Filed Pursuant to Section 806(e) of the Payment, Clearing and Settlement Supervision Act Not applicable.
+- Security-Based Swap Submissions Filed Pursuant to Section 3C of the Act Not applicable. - 10.
+Advance Notices Filed Pursuant to Section 806(e) of the Payment, Clearing and Settlement Supervision Act

+Not applicable.

 11. Exhibits

-- 1. Notice of Proposed Rule Change for publication in the Federal Register.

-- 5. Text of the proposed rule change.
+- 1. Notice of proposed rule for publication in the Federal Register. - 5.
+Text of the proposed rule change.